 For each new application:

 - Read through the job advert and pick out the skills and experience they are asking for specifically – highlight these or make a note of them

 - Within your CV you need to make these examples easy to find – do this by using the exact words and phrases used in the job advert, and by bringing them to the front of paragraphs and tops of bullet points lists.

-- Make sure you keep a note of the points used for each application – if called for interview, these are areas you should make sure you mention and discuss further.
+- Make sure you keep a note of the points used for each application – if called for an interview, these are areas you should make sure you mention and discuss further.

 Always remember that the person looking at your CV or interviewing you is unlikely to be familiar with the details of your previous roles.
-You can’t expect them to be able to find transferrable skills from it if you can’t!
+You can’t expect them to be able to find transferable skills from it if you can’t!

 Learning how to lead people through your experiences, highlighting how they have given you the skills and capabilities you need for reskilling and being successful in this new industry is one of the most important skills you can develop in your job hunt.
 Get started on it today.